cchitsiang/awesome-stars/topics.md

 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build sign-in, auth, and user identity.
-- [purocean/yn](https://github.com/purocean/yn) - A Hackable Markdown Note Application for Programmers.
-Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.j
+- [purocean/yn](https://github.com/purocean/yn) - A Hackable Markdown Editor for Programmers.
+Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.js, plug-in
 - [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS 9.x + TypeORM and Passport Auth JWT 😻
 - [Aslemammad/vitext](https://github.com/Aslemammad/vitext) - The Next.js like React framework for better User & Developer experience!
 - [niieani/hashids.js](https://github.com/niieani/hashids.js) - A small JavaScript library to generate YouTube-like ids from numbers.